Jackie Thomas (album)

-Jackie Thomas is the self-titled debut studio album by Jackie Thomas, the winner of the first New Zealand series of The X Factor, released through Sony Music New Zealand on 9 August 2013.
+Jackie Thomas is the self-titled debut (and only) studio album by Jackie Thomas, the winner of the first New Zealand series of The X Factor, released through Sony Music New Zealand on 9 August 2013.
 It debuted at number one in the New Zealand album charts and was certified Gold.
 The album's lead single "It's Worth It" preceded the album's release.

 Background

 The album was recorded days after Thomas became the winner of the first New Zealand series of The X Factor.
 The album comprises 12 tracks, 11 of which are cover versions of songs that Thomas originally performed in the live shows of The X Factor.
 It features her highly praised audition song "Skinny Love".
 The lead single "It's Worth It" is the album's one original song.

 Singles

 Following Thomas' win on the first series of The X Factor (New Zealand) on 22 July 2013, her winner's single "It's Worth It" was released for digital download and on CD, and served as the lead single from the album.
 The song debuted at number one and was certified Platinum.
 Album track "Skinny Love" also charted at 23.